Usefulness of Human Beings: Why Everyone Matters

 Let us, therefore, not fall victim to the delusion that we are utterly meaningless, because as long as we are alive, we have the chance to be helpful and/or productive to a degree.
 In addition, few are the people in the world, theoretically, that don't matter to anyone whatsoever.
 Remember that, even when no one cares for you, you can still have the power to make some change, and thus alter at least one thing in the environment you're in.

-To be useless is to have no use at all, and since we are all capable of using something, or be used for others, finding at least one person who is or was completely useless, is therefore extremely difficult.
+To be useless is to have no use at all, and since we are all capable of using something, or being used for others, finding at least one person who is or was completely useless, is therefore extremely difficult.
+More than you might think.
+We should consider the fact we don't know each other like we think we do.

-Feel free to convince me otherwise, and respectfully.
 Those who choose to be useless on purpose do not count, because what we choose to do with our potential, is still ours.
+The potential exists, we just need to discover/rediscover ourselves, to realize this.
+We also need the tenacity and other values to be/keep being useful.